-Don’t resign yourself to living with cellulite, because you can get rid of it.
+You may be able to improve the appearance of your cellulite.
 And you don’t have to spend absurd amounts of money on expensive products that will empty your wallet.
-No, that’s completely unnecessary, because there are lots of natural cellulite treatments that will help reduce its appearance.
+No, that’s completely unnecessary because there are lots of natural cellulite treatments out there.

-Frequent exfoliation of the areas where you have cellulite helps loosen the fat that has accumulated beneath your skin and also frees up any toxins in the region.
-This helps them become absorbed by the bloodstream, and then the body is able to remove them.
+Frequent exfoliation of the areas where you have cellulite may help you.
+Some say it helps keep these toxins form being absorbed by the bloodstream.
+The body is then able to remove them.

-So the message here is: any home treatment for cellulite must always be accompanied by an exfoliating massage.
+So the message is clear.
+Any home treatment for cellulite must always be accompanied by an exfoliating massage.

 This exfoliating massage removes dead skin cells and opens up your pores.
 This helps cellulite treatments better penetrate the layers of the skin.
 And remember, after you exfoliate you always need to moisturize, and regenerative oils like olive or rosehip oil are ideal.